 It can be easy to tell if you’re farsighted because your vision will be blurry when you look at things up close, but you’ll be able to see things clearly in the distance.
-And it can be easy to tell if you’re nearsighted, because, well you’ll be able to see things up close clearly, but struggle to see things at a distance.
+And it can be easy to tell if you’re nearsighted, because, well, you’ll be able to see things up close clearly, but struggle to see things at a distance.
+So, what’s the deal with astigmatism?

-But don’t worry, no matter the type of astigmatism or whether or not you were born with it, there are options.
+But don’t worry, no matter the type of astigmatism, there are options to see more clearly.
 We’ve got a couple of fixes for you to keep your astigmatism from taking over your vision.

 Put simply, astigmatism occurs when the eyes are not completely round.
 An eyeball should be just that, a ball.
-They should be perfectly round.
-Do you want to know a secret?
-Almost no one’s eyes are perfectly round.
+It should be perfectly round.
+However, almost no one’s eyes are perfectly round.
 So technically, we’ve all got a bit of astigmatism.

 The major symptom of astigmatism is blurred vision.
-Not just sometimes blurred vision, which you may accidentally attribute to eye strain or just fatigue, but all the time blurred vision.
+This is not the kind of blurred vision that comes and goes, but something that you notice constantly.
 If you wake up with blurry vision every morning, you may have astigmatism.

 The exact cause of astigmatism is actually unknown.
 Most people are born with the vision condition because it can be hereditary.
 Knowing your family history is important to help diagnose and treat your astigmatism.

-However, you can also develop astigmatism after sustaining an eye injury, an eye disease or from having eye surgery (in case you didn’t dislike surgery enough…).
+However, you can also develop the condition after sustaining an eye injury, an eye disease, or from having eye surgery (in case you didn’t dislike surgery enough…).

-There are two types of astigmatism: regular and irregular.
+There are two types of this issue: regular and irregular.
 Regular astigmatism is the most common type where the eye is shaped like a football or the back of a spoon.
 Irregular astigmatism refers to the eye having no symmetry at all.
 The shape is almost completely random.

 To know if you have astigmatism for sure, you’ll need to pay your eye doctor a visit for an eye exam.
-The exam to test for astigmatism is simple.
+The exam to test for it is simple.

 For regular astigmatism, your doctor will use something called a retinoscope (a sort of flash light) to see how your eye bends the light.
 If the light is bent unevenly, chances are you have astigmatism.